 Try Saline Drops

 Saline drops may make it easier to remove mucus from your child's nose.
-For babies, try a suction bulb.
+For babies, try a suction bulb or nasal aspirator.
 If your toddler can blow her nose with your help, give that a try.

 When your child isn't feeling well, give more drinks than usual.
 Extra fluids can thin out her mucus so her nose won't be as stuffy and she’ll cough up all that gunk more easily.